 If you are thinking of becoming pregnant and are a smoker, the most important thing you need to do is quit.
 Smoking can triple your chances of having trouble conceiving and can increase your risk of miscarriage, stillbirth, or birth defects.
 Smoking deprives your baby of oxygen and are more like to be premature.
 Even full term babies of smokers are more likely to have a low birth weight, which can increase susceptibility to illness.
 Research shows smoking to be one of the biggest risk factors in cot death.

 Enjoying an occasional drink is unlikely to harm your baby, though heavy drinking can increase risk.
 No one really knows how much alcohol is safe, so many feel it is safest to avoid drinking entirely during pregnancy.
 If you do drink alcohol, drink no more than two units once or twice a week or less.
+If you swap to non-alcoholic drinks, you are advised to take soft drinks in moderation too.
+Water is the best option.
+Or Milk, which has been linked to improved fertility.

 Most medications can pass through the placenta to your baby’s bloodstream.
 Some medications, including many antibiotics, are safe to use while pregnant, but don’t take any medication without talking to your doctor.
 If you have used hormonal contraceptives, you should stop using them three months before trying to conceive.
 Paracetamol and medicines for indigestion are generally safe.
 It’s a good idea to talk to your doctor or midwife early in your pregnancy, that way you already know what is safe to use before you need them.